systelab/cpp-gtest-allure-utilities/README.md

 ### Define steps for a test macro

 When a test macro is quite complex, it might be interesting to decompose it into several steps.
 Moreover, some these steps will correspond with actions and the rest to expected results.
-So, in order to facilitate the definition of this kind of test scenarios, the library provides the `AllureAPI::addExpectedResult` and `AllureAPI::addExpectedResult` methods.
+So, in order to facilitate the definition of this kind of test scenarios, the library provides the `AllureAPI::addAction(...)` and `AllureAPI::addExpectedResult(...)` methods.
 They require 2 arguments: a human readable description of the step and a lambda function with the code included on the step.

 The following example illustrates how to define a test macro with multiple steps: